 He laughed.
 "That's true, isn't it?"

-She leaned back, pulled her fingers away from his hand.
+She leaned back, pulling her fingers away from his hand.

 He sighed.
-Then he reached over, took her hand in his.
+Then he reached over and took her hand in his.
 Held it.
 "I am lonely."
 He laughed softly.
 "Spock made it all sound so reasonable.
 You, on the ship, not a problem."

-She nodded.
 "Yeah, he's quite the salesman."
 She looked down at his hand.
 It felt so good on hers.
-So human, so warm--a connection.
+So human, so warm—a connection.
 She laid her other hand over his.
 "Maybe I shouldn't take the position?
 If I go inside now, I bet I could still land a new job in no time flat."

 "I imagine you could."
 His grip tightened on her.